derlin/get-html/blog/Rendering-HTML_a-journey.md

-# Rendering JS: a journey
+# Rendering HTML: a journey

 This article is an account of my development process that took place in **February 2020**.

-I first explain my first attempt (using a third-party library, requests-html) at fetching the raw HTML after JS rendering, the problems I struggled with and the incremental solutions I found.
+I first explain my first attempt (using a third-party library, requests-html) at fetching the HTML from an URL *after* JS rendering, the problems I struggled with and the incremental solutions I found.
 I then explain why I decided to make my own implementation instead, and how I solved the problem.